 - Use a pastry or basting brush to apply the sugar syrup to the cut side of each layer.
 I did not use all the syrup.

 Make the Homemade German Chocolate Cake Frosting:

 - If you’ve only tasted the canned frosting, you must try this homemade German chocolate frosting recipe.
-The nuts and coconut are gently toasted first (at 350º for about 5 minutes, stirring a couple times and watching so they don’t burn), then mixed into a cooked custard of heavy cream, sugar and egg yolks.
+The nuts and coconut are gently toasted first (at 350º for about 5 minutes, stirring a couple of times and watching so they don’t burn), then mixed into a cooked custard of heavy cream, sugar and egg yolks.

-- Once the mixture has cooked and thickened, it’s poured over the butter, pecans and coconut.
+- Once the mixture has cooked and thickened, it’s poured over the butter, pecans, and coconut.
 Once mixed, cool before spreading onto the cake layers.

 Layer and Decorate: